Holm-Slice/github-workflow/README.md

 # github-workflow

-## There is nothing permanet, excpet change
+## There is nothing permanet, except change